aspose-cells/Aspose.Cells-Doc-md/english/java/faqs/how-to-fix-exception-could-not-initialize-class-sun-font-fontscaler/_index.md

 ---

 ## **Possible Usage Scenarios**
-This article will explain how to fix exception - Could not initialize class sun.font.FontScaler.
-The exception looks something similar to this
+This article explains how to fix the exception **Could not initialize class sun.font.FontScaler**.
+The exception looks similar to this:

 {{< highlight java >}}